Codesai/website/_posts/2019-12-17-docker-workshop.md

 # Introduction

-In my current client we are having some time to learn new things outside of our current context/stack.
-The people on the team asked for an introduction to Docker because I introduced it for our CI and some local testing to remove connecting to real environments from the local machines to run the integration tests.
+In one of our current clients we are having some learning time for new things outside of our current context/stack.
+One of the proposals of the team was a Docker workshop because I introduced it for our CI and our local testing environments to avoid connecting to production from the local machines to run the our tests.

-So I was the person designated to do it.
+So I was the person designated to prepare it.
 And here I want to share the way to learn Docker from scratch I thought myself.

 # Learn by doing

 I really believe in the philosophy for learning new things is tighly related with practise, practise, practise...
-And that's also Codesai DNA, so I wanted to ideate an idea to share some initial context with a some theory of Docker.
-To answer:
+And that's also Codesai DNA, so I wanted to ideate a way to explain a bit of theory of Docker and exercises to apply that theory.
+The theory I explained answers the following:

 - The whys:
   - Why Docker?